PhD in Human-Computer Interaction, City University London

 Visiting Lecturer, City University London, Centre for HCI Design

 Research Officer, London School of Economics and Political Science, Dept. of Management, Information Systems and Innovation Group

 Keywords: information systems in healthcare, socio-technical systems, complexity, safety, situated action and decision making

 Valentina’s research is multidisciplinary, across the fields of information systems, user-centred design and decision making with technology.
 Her interests are in information systems understood as socio-technical systems through the lenses of complexity and social cognition, and on the consequences of introducing new systems in work contexts.
 In particular, her research has investigated information systems in healthcare – with evaluations of systems implementations, and understanding work practices in view of designing new systems.

-She is currently exploring trends and consequences of digitalisation of the supply and use of medicines (the Delivering Digital Drugs research project, in collaboration with the London School of Economics) and analysing medication safety incidents reported in the NHS to identify the role of digital medicines systems in the achievement of patient safety (in collaboration with NHS Improvement).
+She explored trends and consequences of digitalisation of the supply and use of medicines (the Delivering Digital Drugs research project, in collaboration with the London School of Economics) and analysing medication safety incidents reported in the NHS to identify the role of digital medicines systems in the achievement of patient safety (in collaboration with NHS Improvement).